orleanz/words-to-clipboard/README.md

 # words-to-clipboard

 Simple Chrome extension that allows you to put any hard-to-type or hard-to-remember-spelling words to browser clipboard via context menu click.

 The list of words can be modified in settings.
 Passwords can be hidden.
+Default settings contain list of German umlauts.

-Usage - select context menu item and then paste from clipboard
+Usage - select context menu item and then paste from clipboard.
+Configuration - when extension is enabled, click on the extension button to the right of browser address field.

 Installation: